Erkesto/Nayan_internship/blur_detection/readme.md

 #### TEST PLAN
-The blur score in this code is being calculated using the Laplacian variance method, specifically by measuring the variance of the Laplacian of each frame.
+The blur score in this code is calculated using the Laplacian variance method, specifically by measuring the variance of the Laplacian of each frame.
 Here's how the blur score calculation works:

 #### 1. _Laplacian Transformation:_